Palawan: Contemporary

 In 2005, Palawan was briefly made politically part of Western Visayas or Region VI through Executive Order 429 signed by then-President Gloria Macapagal Arroyo on May 23 as a political move to control the province and a response to getting more loans from China.
 This decree was later deferred on August 18 within the same year reportedly due to the opposition of the province's Sangguniang Panlalawigan (Provincial Council).

 On July 21, 2007, its capital city Puerto Princesa became a highly urbanized city.

-Proposed division

 In April 2019, a bill dividing Palawan into three provinces was passed into law.
 The proposed three new provinces were Palawan del Norte, Palawan Oriental, and Palawan del Sur.
-A plebiscite, originally scheduled in May 2020, was held on March 13, 2021, that decided whether Palawan would be divided into three provinces.
 Some civil society groups and Puerto Princesa residents opposed the proposed division, claiming that there was no extensive public consultation.
-The Comelec announced on March 16, 2021, that the majority of Palawan residents opposed the division and thus, it would not be carried out.
+The Comelec announced on March 16, 2021, that the majority of Palawan residents opposed the division in the plebiscite held on March 13, 2021.

+Local Palaweño officials on January 6, 2026 opposed Palawan's inclusion in Mindanao, in response to a resolution by some figures in Cagayan de Oro referencing "Minsupala" union (Mindanao–Sulu–Palawan) should the island group secede from the rest of the country.
+They denounced the inclusion of the province in a map that the said personalities planned to submit to the United Nations Special Committee on Decolonization.
+Board member Ryan Maminta asserted that "Minsupala" was never a political and legal entity, rather it was only an anthropological term "illustrating the connections and trade routes during the pre-colonial period".